 Equity in health addresses the differences in health status that are unnecessary, avoidable, and unfair.
 This also means understanding and influencing, not only the way society allocates health resources, but the power relations involved.
-(Loewenson and International development research center, 2011, para.1).
+(Loewenson and International development research center, 2011).

 Health inequity can be observed in most African countries in areas like: declining life expectancy, poor individual health care practices, dilapidating primary health care systems, access to and reception of health care information, as well as morbidity and mortality rates.

-Created to help ease this burden, Africa’s Public health network (APHeN) uses communication strategies and a 2-way communication channel to inform, influence decisions and modifications in personal health and lifestyle choices among individuals of different backgrounds, gender and occupation through:
+Created to help communicate public health issues like this, Africa’s Public health network (APHeN) uses communication strategies and a 2-way communication channel to inform, influence decisions and modifications in personal health and lifestyle choices among individuals of different backgrounds, gender and occupation through:

 - Creating awareness and impacting knowledge on health issues.